apache/nuttx/README.txt

   And possibly others depending upon your usage.
 Then you will need to build and install kconfig-frontends per the instructions of the top-level README.txt file in the tools repository.
-This required the following additional tools:
+This requires the following additional tools:

     pacman -S bison